mike-ward/mike-ward.github.io/_posts/2006-10-03-tip-for-finding-memory-leaks-in-c.md

 ---
 layout: post
-title:  Tip for Finding Memory Leaks in C#
+title: 'Tip for Finding Memory Leaks in C#'
 ---
 There are many tools and techniques for finding memory leaks in managed code.
 Some involve sophisticated tools like the [CLR Profiler](http://www.c-sharpcorner.com/Code/2004/Aug/CLRProfiler.asp).
 While I have found such techniques useful for bugs in the "wild", I have found a simpler technique that smokes out these errors during development.
 It's really two tips.